 Age of the fetus and due date

 The age of the fetus can be estimated from the date of the mother’s last menstruation.
 Using ultrasound enables the age of the fetus to be calculated more accurately based on measurements of the size of the fetus.
-It is important to determine the age and due date of the fetus as accurately as possible in order to assess fetal growth and development.
+This is important for assessing the fetus's growth and development, as well as for managing various conditions such as premature birth or overdue pregnancy.

 A «full term» birth means that the baby is born during the period from 21 days before to 14 days after the due date.
 Approximately 90 percent of all women give birth during this period, and 6 percent of women give birth on the actual due date.